-From the fourteenth century St. Mary’s church in Kołobrzeg played the role of collegiate church, and from the sixteenth century was a Protestant church, which resulted in the creation of galleries over the side aisles.
-From the 17th to the 20th centuries it was destroyed many times by war.
-In 1945 during the fights at Festung Kolberg was an important point of defense of the city and was destroyed by the fire of Soviet artillery.
-After World War II, the ruins of the church were initially intended to be dismantled, fortunately in 1957, it was handed over to the Catholic Church and reconstruction started.
+St. Mary’s Church in Kołobrzeg was taken by Protestants in the 16th century, which resulted in the building of galleries over the side aisles.
+Due to the subsidence of the ground, the temple was repaired several times.
+In the 17th and 18th centuries, numerous repairs of the vaults were necessary, which were destroyed over the chancel in 1761 during the siege of Kołobrzeg.
+Reconstruction works combined with regothisation were carried out in the years 1874-1876 and 1887-1890.
+In 1945 during the fights at Festung Kolberg church was an important point of defense of the city and was destroyed by the fire of Soviet artillery.
+After World War II, the its ruins were initially intended to be dismantled, fortunately in 1957, it was handed over to the Catholic Church and reconstruction started.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.